• Home

 Terms of Service and Return Policies

 Because our items are often unique and one-of-a-kind works of art, the availability of any individual piece may be limited.
-Though we make every effort to update our inventory daily, it is recommended that you call us to verify the availability of the item you're interested in before making an online purchase (502)223-6967.
+Though we make every effort to update our inventory daily, it is recommended that you call us to verify the availability of the item you're interested in (502)223-6967.

 Customers may return the item with the receipt at anytime for store credit only.
 No cash refunds will be given, no exceptions.
 If the customer is unable to produce a receipt for the item, the amount of store credit will be determined by the owner.
 We do not accept returns of items that have been misused or damaged.

 All sales are final.
-No cash refunds on returns or Lay-a-way; if the lay-a-way item is not paid in full (including tax) within three (3) months, the item(s) are returned to our inventory and no refund or store credit is given.
+No cash refunds on returns or layaway; if the layaway item is not paid in full (including tax) within three (3) months, the item(s) are returned to our inventory and no refund or store credit is given.
+Additionally, if you decide to cancel your layaway, no refund or store credit will be issued, and the item will be returned to our inventory.

 Powered by Squarespace